stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 07 - Frames.md

 ## Complex Frame Systems

-Complex frame systems can be create by adding frames to an already existing frame, e.g., nouns in a sentence.
+Complex frame systems can be created by adding frames to an already existing frame, e.g., nouns in a sentence.